j3k0/cordova-plugin-purchase-documentation/discover/generalities-about-iap-technology.md

 Generalities about IAP technologies that all developers have to know.

-Present on both iOS and Android, In-App Purchases \(IAP\) allow you to integrate a variety of virtual products that users can purchase right from your application.
+Present on both iOS (with AppStore) and Android (with Google Play as the most popular option), In-App Purchase \(IAP\) lets you integrate a variety of virtual products that users can purchase right from your application.

 ## Virtual Products